 Enterprise PLM carries decades of accumulated features, integrations, and configuration options.
 Most small teams use maybe 10% of those features and spend the rest of their time working around the other 90%.

-oroForge is built around the things hardware teams actually need: requirements, BOM, revision history, and vendor management.
+oroForge is built around what hardware teams actually need: requirements, BOM, revision history, and vendor management.
 No configuration consulting.
 No feature bloat.
-If you need it, it is there.
-If you do not, it is not in your way.
+If you need it, it's there.
+If you don't, it's not in your way.
+The goal was a tool that a founder could set up in an afternoon and an engineer could understand without training.

 The standard PLM onboarding process involves a sales team, a demo cycle, a scoping call, a kickoff meeting, and a 6-week implementation.
-By the time you are live, your product has already changed.
+By the time you're live, your product has already changed.

 Not just the current state, but the complete record.
 Who changed what, when, and why.
-That kind of audit trail matters for certifications, post-mortems, and onboarding engineers who join mid-project. oroForge keeps that history intact, forever.
+That audit trail matters for certifications, post-mortems, and onboarding engineers who join mid-project.
+If a question comes up about why a component was swapped or when a spec was revised, the answer is in the system, not in someone's memory.

 Most PLM tools are passive repositories.
 You put data in, you get data out.
 The system does not help you think.